adbar/trafilatura/docs/compendium.rst

 Such corpora can also strive to be representative of a genre or of a particular source, in the case of web corpus, like a Mini web, because the Web is too large to be completely retrieved and stored in a database (see Tanguy 2013).

 They are often found at dedicated research institutions, as the building and maintenance is costly in time and resources.
 In the case of web corpora, this involves first an extensive web crawling phase, using mostly breadth-first techniques.
-Second, the text pre-processed.
-Meaning that a selection of resources of the documents or relevant extracts.
-Finally, loaded into corpus tool, which in that case, mostly involves tailored database applications.
+Second, the text is pre-processed, meaning that a selection of relevant extracts from the documents is made.
+Finally, the result is loaded into a corpus tool, which in that case mostly involves tailored database applications.

 Specialized corpora